The Betta pugnax, or Penang betta, is a species of gourami that comes from Southeast Asia and inhabits fast-flowing forest streams.

-Yes, the betta pugnax do need plants to replicate their natural environment.
+Yes, Betta pugnax do need plants to replicate their natural environment.
 Plants also provide them with hiding spots and shelter.

 How Many Betta Pugnax Can I Keep in a 20 Gallon Tank?

-You can keep 4 betta pugnax in a 20-gallon tank.
+You can keep four Betta pugnax in a 20-gallon tank.
 If you want to keep more than that, you will need a larger tank.

 Do Betta Pugnax Jump?